lslm/learning-scala/README.md

-## Learning Scala
+## Learning Scala |

-This repository contains a series of tutorials and exercices, covering the syntax of Scala programming language.
+This repository contains a series of tutorials and exercises, covering the syntax of Scala programming language.

 I'm also trying to cover all the fundamentals of functional paradigm.